 Additionally, the limitations that increased demand would place on labor and resources are likely to increase wait times for everyone.
 In the UK and Canada, wait times for care range higher than in the United States, especially for specialist services.

 Currently, Medicare covers Americans 65 and up.
-Medicaid is directed to a lower income bracket that is often priced-out of affordable care.
-The existence of these programs has helped provide care to millions of Americans, but some legislators maintain that public funding should be more wide-spread.
+Medicaid is directed to a lower income bracket that is often priced out of affordable care.
+These programs have helped provide care to millions of Americans, but some legislators maintain that public funding should be more widespread.

 Healthcare Professionals in Favor of Medicare for All